 Spec Suite to Kick Off Momentum

-As the renovations came to a close, AQUILA identified an opportunity to spec out a 5,500-sf space that had been sitting vacant for sometime.
+As the renovations came to a close, AQUILA identified an opportunity to spec out a 5,500-square-foot space that had been sitting vacant for some time.
 Our team felt confident that with the new buzz around the building, the spec suite would be quickly taken off the market and kick off momentum within the building.

 After having sat vacant for over a year, just two weeks after completion, AQUILA had two desirable groups fighting for the suite, and we were able to quickly come to terms with the right tenant and fill the space.